 Professional coaching associations have researched best practices and set standards for effective coaching.
-The largest of these associations is the International Coach Federation (ICF) with 22,000 members around the world.
+The largest of these associations is the International Coach Federation (ICF) with more than 34,000 members around the world.
 The ICF identified 8 core coaching competencies and a list of sub-points under each that coaches must master to be able to coach well.

 From the ICF’s standards we can determine 3 essential practices of effective coaching training:

 1. Live Coaching Instruction

 Becoming an effective coach requires specialized “live” coaching training.
 It doesn’t need to be in-person.
 It can be done live over an Internet platform such as Zoom.
 Whatever you do, it needs to be live, interactive, and in the moment.

-You can’t learn to coach from a watching a video, reading a book, listening to a webinar, working through an online course, or sitting in an auditorium with 200 others.
+You can’t learn to coach from a watching a recorded video, reading a book, listening to a webinar, working through a self-study online course, or sitting in an auditorium with 200 others.
 Written or recorded material can serve to supplement live training, but it will never replace live training.
 This is why the ICF won’t approve training that isn’t “voice-to-voice,” meaning the instructor and participant are able to interact.